Skip to content

 • Constraints — performance budgets, security requirements, technology restrictions

-The compilation prompt (compile.prompt.md) instructs the agent to read main.md and produce or update the implementation files.
-For smaller specs, agents detect changes automatically.
-For larger specs, you focus the agent on specific sections.
+The compilation prompt (compile.prompt.md) tells the agent to read main.md and produce or update the implementation files.
+For smaller specs, agents detect changes on their own.
+For larger specs, you point the agent at specific sections.

 The spec solves the same problem as feature list files and progress files, but at the project-intent level rather than the task level.